BourneID7/train-scheduler/README.md

-# train-scheduler
+# Train Scheduler
-firebase and moment.js app
+This app uses firebase to store scheduled train info and moment.js to update the next arrival times based on the current time.

+Users can add additional trains to the list using an html form.